Code-Institute-Submissions/Cuisine/README.md

    * Users cannot delete category types because it may negatively impact the database, and the app.
    * Category types and authors are kept in the database even if no recipes currently use these values because they may be needed in the future, and thus will be ready for users.

+Please note that only the Gihub logo in the footer works (will take user to the Github page).
+The Facebook and Twitter logos currently do not go anywhere.
 #### Features left to implement

-The following features were not added for 3 reasons: time constraints, they weren't a requirement for the project and/or I do not cuurently have the knowledge to implement the feature.
+The following features were not added for 3 reasons: time constraints, they weren't a requirement for the project and/or I do not curently have the knowledge to implement the feature effectively.

 1. Allowing users to store images in the MongoDB database, or in another easily scallable method.
 2. Providing the ability for users to create user profiles, for grouping their favourite recipes.
-And possibly refining editing and deletion of recipes to the author and admin alone.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

-JQuery
-The project uses JQuery to simplify DOM manipulation.
+Flask (1.0.2):
+* Acts as a framework for the app

+MongoDB with mlab:
+* MongoDB provides the non-relational databse, whilst mlab hosts our database (allowing users access)

+Awesome Fonts & Material icons:
+* Provide the icons for the project (awesome fonts was used as well as Material icon to provide the icons for the links to: Github, Facebook and Twitter)

+Google Fonts:
+* Fonts "Montserrat" and "Libre Baskerville" used

+Materialize (0.100.2):
+* Provides a grid system to structure html code, basic css styling and also javascript components for the app
+* Used Materialize components are:
+  * Side navigation bar (hiding on smaller screens and displaying a hamburger icon)
+  * Modal pop ups for adding categories (add and edit recipes.html)
+  * Parallax images on all pages
+  * Dropdown menus

+Jquery (3.2.1):
+* Used to simplify DOM manipulation, which assists the use of Materialize components.
+* Also used for ["search_bar.js"](https://github.com/brookk16/Cuisine/blob/master/static/js/search_bar.js), which renders the search values for the chosen search category, when a category is chosen (allowing users to refine search results)

+Python3 (3.4.3):
+* Used to write the logic for this app (which can be seen in [app.py](https://github.com/brookk16/Cuisine/blob/master/app.py))

+Pymongo (3.7.2):
+* Python-Flask tools for connecting to and manipulating the MongoDB database

+For the additional tools and libraries needed to run the app, please refer to [requirements.txt](https://github.com/brookk16/Cuisine/blob/master/requirements.txt)

 ## Testing